adalkiran/webrtc-nuts-and-bolts/README.md

 ## **RESOURCES**

-I want to thank to contributors of the awesome sources which referred during development this project and writing this documentation.
+I want to thank to contributors of the awesome sources which were referred during development of this project and writing this documentation.
 You can find these sources below, also in between the lines in code and documentation.

 * [Wikipedia](https://en.wikipedia.org)
 * [WebRTC For The Curious](https://webrtcforthecurious.com): Awesome resource on theoretical concepts of WebRTC.
 It is vendor agnostic.
 Created by creators of [Pion project](https://github.com/pion)